 Are all classes taught in German?

 Lectures and classes at the HFBK Hamburg are usually conducted in German.
 Prominent international figures we have been fortunate enough to attract to the HFBK Hamburg will sometimes teach in English.
-At present, Prof. Martin Boyce (Sculpture), Prof. Simon Denny (Time-based Media), Prof. Angela Bulloch (Time-based Media), Prof. Dr. Astrid Mania (Theory and History of Art), and Profs.
-Adam Broomberg and Oliver Chanarin (Photography) conduct classes in English.
+At present, Prof. Martin Boyce (Sculpture), Prof. Simon Denny (Time-based Media), Prof. Angela Bulloch (Time-based Media), Prof. Dr. Astrid Mania (Theory and History of Art) and Prof. Adina Pintilie (Film) conduct classes in English.

 Is it free to study at the HFBK Hamburg?